 Goldcorp’s newest Canadian gold mine, Éléonore is in Eeyou Istchee/James Bay, in a remote corner of the Northern Quebec region, 800 kilometres north of Montreal on the 52nd parallel.
 Its first gold pour was on October 1, 2014, and it achieved commercial production on April 1, 2015. Éléonore Mine is owned by Les Mines Opinaca, wholly owned subsidiary of Goldcrop inc.

-IAMGOLD is a mid-tier gold producer with six operating gold mines on three continents and one of the world’s three niobium mines.
-A solid base of strategic assets in Canada, South America and Africa is complemented by development and exploration projects, and continued assessment of accretive acquisition opportunities.
-IAMGOLD is in a strong financial position with extensive management and operational expertise.
+IAMGOLD is a mid-tier mining company with four operating gold mines on three continents.
+Its strong base of strategic assets in North and South America and Africa is complemented by development and exploration projects.
+IAMGOLD is well positioned for in a strong growth through a sound financial status combiened to an extensive management and operational expertise.

 Raglan Mine is part of the Glencore group, one of the world’s largest global diversified natural resource companies.
 Its installations are located at the extreme limit of Northern Québec, where it operates one of the richest base-metal mines in the world.
 The Raglan Mine property stretches 70 kilometers from east to west, with a series of high-grade ore deposits scattered along its length.
 The site includes three underground mines currently in activity, a mine under construction, a concentrator, a power plant, administrative and accommodation facilities, a fresh water supply source and fuel tanks.
 The ore extracted at the mining site is crushed and processed on-site to produce a nickel-copper concentrate.